 - 4.13 The Information Governance Board meet monthly and review Cyber Security Incidents and possible breaches of the Data Protection Act which may need to be reported to the Information Commissioners Office (ICO).
 Where any subsequent actions are identified then these are monitored.
-Since the last report to this committee.
-There has been a total of 41 Information Governance related incidents reported between April and 30th June 2022 (26 Relate to RBC and 15 relating to BFfC).
-None were of a sufficiently high-risk rating to notify the ICO. - 4.14 The most common themes across both organisations relate to mis-addressed emails and postal addresses being wrongly input, either through transcription errors or in a few cases, wrong data has been held on our systems.
+There have been no recent incidents which are of a sufficiently high-risk rating to notify the ICO. - 4.14 The most common themes across both organisations continue to relate to misaddressed emails and postal addresses being wrongly input, either through transcription errors or in a few cases, wrong data has been held on our systems.
 All of the incidents and main themes are reported to IG Board on a monthly basis, and solutions are being considered to mitigate email errors and to raise awareness around accuracy in postal correspondence. - 4.15 The Board asked the Information Governance Team and IT Security team to explore whether further measures can be put in place to increase security of outgoing emails.
 Since the last update, due to the continuing issue of misdirection of emails colleagues in IT Security have identified two possible products as a security measure to address this problem.
 The Board will review both proposals and take view on the cost benefit analysis.
-There are risks of possible fines for data breaches which may exceed the cost of having a system in place to help mitigate these risks. - 4.16 The Information Governance Board has also considered the necessity of printing at home as a result of requests made from some Service areas.
-A number of concerns about officers and councillors working from abroad or away from their home/town has also been discussed by the Board.
-At this time RBC still does not fully support Printing from anywhere but the RBC Offices; a request was made to begin drafting a remote working policy, this will include printing at home, working away from the office and working while traveling abroad.
-The policy will have to be subject to consultation with the unions and approved by Personnel Committee before it can be implemented.
+There are risks of possible fines for data breaches which may exceed the cost of having a system in place to help mitigate these risks.